goby-garden/goby-database/notes.md

 ### Misplaced general organization thoughts:
 * maybe the website can have a kind of "timeline" pulling in the goby are.na channels using the api, letting you drag a slider to move forward/backward in the notes i take about it, which appear as a scattered collage

 ---

+### Implementing undo/redo

+* This isn’t top of agenda for me right now because it’s really complicated, and based on my current understanding it shouldn’t be too tricky to build into the codebase later on.
+* Undo/redo functionality isn’t built into SQLite, but they do detail a way of technically achieving it [here](https://www.sqlite.org/undoredo.html).
+I don’t fully understand how it works yet.
+* I think a simple first goal, when I do get to this, would be to implement undo/redo when it comes to simple data entry, i.e. changing table cells or adding/deleting entire rows.
+    * Where I’m anticipating this will get messy is when it comes to Goby’s class design, which allows you to design your own table schema.
+Undoing/redoing changes to table schema is a more complicated thing which probably isn’t accounted for in the customary approach linked above.
+    * Moreover, I’m expecting that simple changes like adding an object to a class or changing item styling will be the typical use cases for Command-Z functionality.
+    * For class design, I can take advantage of SQLite transactions to provide a brute force way of letting you discard all changes and roll back to a saved state.
+Maybe the interface can give you some way of “committing” changes, or a way of entering “transaction mode”

+---